Need a new search

 Stewardship and Dispensations: The Significance of Οικονομός and Οικονομία

-The sixty-six books of the Bible span thousands of years of man’s history and beyond.
-They begin before God created man and end with the creation of new heavens and a new earth where righteousness settles down and feels at ease1.
-Within the pages of the Bible, we see changes in the relationship and expectation that God has for mankind and the failure of mankind to live up to God’s expectation, which ultimately brings judgment.
-In the garden of Eden, man was not allowed to eat of the tree of the knowledge of good and evil2.
-Upon eating of the fruit from this tree, mankind’s spirit was separated from God3, he became subject to physical death, and was expelled from the garden4.
-Having been expelled from the garden, the expectation for man was to properly govern the manner of his life by the knowledge of good and evil that he now possessed.
-However, again men failed and God judged the earth by bringing a flood5.
-After the flood, God instructs Noah that men are to govern themselves and capital punishment is implemented6.
-Again, men fail to follow God’s instruction, rejected God, and sought their own way.
-Therefore, God brought judgment and forced man to separate and spread across the earth7.
-This judgment brought about multiple languages and the division of the continents, which caused man to spread out across the earth8.
-Having scattered man across the face of the earth, God then approaches Abram and ultimately offers him four covenants9.
-These covenants included a promise of […]
+The sixty-six books of the Bible span thousands of years of human history and beyond.
+They begin before God created man and end with the creation of new heavens and a new earth where righteousness settles down and feels at ease[1].
+Within the pages of the Bible, we see changes in God’s relationship and standard for mankind and the failure of mankind to live up to God’s expectation, which ultimately brings judgment.
+In the Garden of Eden, Adam was not allowed to eat from the Tree of the Knowledge of Good and Evil[2].
+Upon eating the fruit from this tree, his spirit was separated from God[3], he became subject to physical death, and he was expelled from the garden[4].
+Having been expelled from the garden, God’s expectation for humans was for them to properly govern the manner of their lives by the knowledge of good and evil, now that they possessed it.
+However, again, men failed, and God judged the earth by bringing a flood[5].
+After the flood, God instructed Noah that men are to govern themselves and that capital punishment is to be implemented[6].
+Again, men fail to follow God’s instruction, reject God, and seek their own way.
+Therefore, God brought judgment and forced man to separate and spread across the earth[7].
+This judgment brought about multiple languages and the division of the continents, which caused man to spread out across the earth[8].
+Having scattered man across the face of the earth, God then approaches Abram and ultimately offers him four covenants[9].
+These covenants included a promise of land that Abraham and his descendants […]

 Feeling at Ease with Who You are In Christ